oscarbaruffa/BigBookofR/README.md

 **(link to book)**

 You can also submit any books not yet included.
 Sometimes it's difficult to know in which chapter to place it, but I default to using either the name of the book as a guide, the first bit of how the book describes itself or failing that, what I think it should be.
+It's okay to add a book to more than one section if you feel it strongly fits both.

 Feel free to add both free and paid books - just note which books are a paid resource.